moenigin/classify_neurons/manual.md

 cells, see above).
 Then press control + "]" (SWISS KEYBOARD: control + "..").
 The neuron will be removed from that group and is placed in the list of neurons that are yet unassigned.

+If a newly loaded neuron needs to be investigated in a bit more detail the display of the other neuron can be toggled off and on using key "X".
+When groups become large it can be helpful to reduce the number of cells displayed.
+This can be done by opening the layer properties and deselecting neurons displayed as described above.

 Press ctrl+s to save the data.
 Data is automatically saved at a time interval specified on start, default = 600 sec.